Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/332_What metrics should you care about when evaluating your UA success Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "What metrics should you care about when evaluating your UA success  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # What metrics should you care about when evaluating your UA success? – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![What metrics should you care about when evaluating your UA success?](./images/stiahnut-1_3ec2732b.png)